2019 Incarnate Word Cardinals football team

 The 2019 Incarnate Word Cardinals football team represented the University of the Incarnate Word (UIW) in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
 The Cardinals played their home games at Gayle and Tom Benson Stadium in San Antonio, Texas.
 They were led by second-year head coach Eric Morris.
 They finished the season 5–7, 4–5 in Southland play to finish in a tie for 6th place.

-Previous season

-The Cardinals finished the 2018 season 6–5, 6–2 in Southland play to win a share of the Southland Conference championship.
-They received an at-large bid to the FCS Playoffs, where they lost in the first round to Montana State.

 Preseason

 Preseason All-Conference Teams

 On July 11, 2019, the Southland Conference announced their Preseason All-Conference Teams, with the Cardinals having five players selected.